zeroledger/web-app/scenarios/SPEND_LOGIC_TESTING.md

 2. **Attempt Overspend**
    - Open spend modal
    - Enter valid recipient address
-   - Enter amount higher than balance
+   - Try to enter amount higher than balance
-   - Click "Review Payment"
+   - Observe the input field behavior

 **Expected Results**:

+- ✅ Input automatically caps at maximum available private balance
+- ✅ User cannot enter amount exceeding their private balance
-- ✅ Form allows input but may show warning
+- ✅ Form validation prevents submission of invalid amounts
-- ✅ Transaction preparation fails
-- ✅ Error state is displayed
-- ✅ Modal shows appropriate error message
-- ✅ Modal auto-closes after error

-**Note**: Current implementation uses `getMaxFormattedValue` to automatically cap the input amount to the available balance, preventing users from entering amounts higher than their balance.
+**Note**: Current implementation uses `getMaxFormattedValue` to automatically cap the input amount to the available private balance, preventing users from entering amounts higher than their balance.
+This provides a seamless UX by preventing errors before they occur.

 ---